 Removing chest hair has always had a very divisive reputation.
 In fact, I’d say it was one of the most divisive topics in men’s grooming.

-You may find that reactions from your family and friends range widely from wide-eyed adoration to nauseated and repulsed.
-I’ve experienced this myself.
+You may find that reactions from your family and friends range widely.

 A general principle of men’s grooming is to avoid trying to please too many people.
 Focus on yourself, and what gives you the most confidence and comfort.